Updated November 15, 2021Reading Time: 4 minutes

 Preferences for Consuming Information

-- Where do you go to learn new information?
+• Where do you go to learn new information?
 This is probably one of my favorite persona research questions.
-It provides insight on the media your buyers prefer to read.
+It provides insight into the media your buyers prefer to read.
 Your B2B buyer may avoid websites and blog articles, thinking they are too salesy (not an uncommon opinion of scientists and some engineers).
 They may prefer a more old-school approach like in-person networking or professional organization’s newsletter.

 The Buying Process